harsh-kakadiya1/Arthik-invoice-management/README.md

 ## Demo

-Visit the [live demo](will add soon !) to see Arthik in action.
+Visit the [live demo](will add soon !) to see Arthiik in action.

 ## Getting Started

-Follow these instructions to get Arthik up and running on your local machine.
+Follow these instructions to get Arthiik up and running on your local machine.

 ### Prerequisites